Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 "THE BEST OF BOTH WORLDS: the Arabian & Morgan as One!"

 Isn't she just beautiful?!
 Shown here with her former owner, Dawn is a wonderful example of what we expect out of our Morab horses here at Liberty Mtn.
 She has been a champion and winner in a host of categories: Western, English, Country Pleasure; Obstacle and Pleasure Driving; Open, Model Arabian, Half Arabian Halter; Native Costume; barrels; Trail; parades; Saddle Seat Equitation; Walk/Trot Equitation; etc. Many High Point Awards.
 She won the coveted Super Horse of the Year over all breeds in the Texas Bluebonnet Arabian Club competition, and was runner up more than once.
 She did endurance racing, and can do second level dressage.
 She has been trail ridden in several states, and pushed cattle.
 A classic example of the VERSATILITY and ATHLETICISM of the Morab breed - and now she gives us pleasure here at home with her beauty and her exotic Morab foals.
-What a blessing she is to us.
-Dawn was bred to Mystery for 2006 and had her 10th Morab foal, a stunning bay colt, LM MYSTERY SUNBURST, who is already sold and will be going to Wyoming as a stallion prospect.
-Dawn is 22 years old this year, and still looks like a 15 year old!
-What a Morab!
+UPDATE 2010: Dawn was given back to her former owner to live out the rest of her days in luxury.
+We thank the Lord for the honor and blessing to own this mare for the 10 years she was with us.
+We sure miss her!
+UPDATE 2016: Dawn is still going strong and living with her owner, Dixie.
+What a thrill to see her still looking like she's only 10 years old!

 Desiderata's Dawn, Morab mare, winning English Pleasure